nriley-14/homomorphic-face-detection/README.md

 ## Overview

-This system demonstrates privacy-preserving face recognition where **raw video never leaves the device**.
-The camera detects faces locally, computes encrypted embeddings using homomorphic encryption (HE), and sends only ciphertexts to the server.
-The server performs encrypted similarity matching without ever seeing plaintext data.
-This project aims to solve the problem of attackers being able to tap into your live camera feeds (assuming that you only use the cameras to detect faces).
+This system demonstrates privacy-preserving face recognition where raw video never leaves the device.
+The camera performs local face detection and computes encrypted embeddings using homomorphic encryption (HE), sending only ciphertexts to the server.
+The server carries out encrypted similarity matching without ever accessing plaintext data.
+This design prevents attackers from intercepting or viewing camera footage, even if the server or network is compromised, since the raw video remains entirely on the camera device.

 ### Key Privacy Features